 The simple answer is no – search engine submission isn’t necessary.
 The majority of search engines nowadays (most notably Google) crawl and index pages by following links.
 Using that logic, a single inbound link from any already-indexed page will identify your page to the engine.
 Subsequently, if that page links to other pages within your site, they will also be indexed… and so on.

-For this reason, backlinks is very important.
+For this reason, backlinks are very important.
 In fact, acquiring backlinks may be the most important of SEO.
 In theory though, a website owner shouldn’t have to ’scout’ or ‘hunt’ for links.
 If the presented content is of interest, useful, and/or important, there is a natural tendency among web users to link to information.
 This is the basis for the Google PageRank algorithm.

 With all due respect, submitting your site to the search engines can’t hurt.
 Plus, it can speed indexing up if your are just starting out.